explosion/spacy-course/chapters/chapter4.md

 spaCy's rule-based `Matcher` is a great way to quickly create training data for named entity models.
 A list of sentences is available as the variable `TEXTS`.
-You can print it the IPython shell to inspect it.
+You can print it to inspect it.
 We want to find all mentions of different iPhone models, so we can create training data to teach a model to recognize them as `'GADGET'`.

 - Write a pattern for two tokens whose lowercase forms match `'iphone'` and `'x'`.